camsteffen/myrustfmt/rustfmt differences.md

-* When a closure body begins with `match`, `loop` or a multi-line struct literal, the body is wrapped with a block.
+* When a closure body begins with `match`, `loop` or a multi-line struct literal, it is wrapped with a block.
 * A chain of binary operators of equal precedence are treated as a single chain.
 * A dot chain of two elements (e.g. expr.field) is not exempt from chain_width.
 * A method call with one argument that is a function call is not exempt from fn_call_width.